 - B. Specialized Accreditation of Institutions and/or Programs.
 An expression of confidence by one of the recognized professional accrediting associations that specific programs or degrees in a particular area of professional specialization, whether offered by a multi-purpose or free-standing dance institution, are soundly conceived, that the purposes of these programs are being accomplished, and that the professional degree program is so organized, staffed, and supported that it should continue to merit such confidence for a specified number of years.
-Professional accreditation affords academic and professional recognition of specific degrees offered by institutions and indicates that these degree programs have been extensively evaluated by peers in the profession and have met minimum national professional standards in the area of specialization.
-NASD is the professional accrediting organization for the dance field.
+Professional accreditation affords academic and professional recognition of specific degrees offered by institutions and indicates that these degree programs have been extensively evaluated by peers in the professional accrediting organization for the dance field.
 NASD accreditation signifies that an institution's dance programs have undergone intensive evaluation by its peers and have met minimum standards for such programs established by the Association. - C. Concurrent Evaluations.
 NASD often conducts a regular NASD evaluation process at the same time as a regional accrediting association, but in no way coordinates specific aspects of this process with the other agency.
 Although impressions may be shared with the other organization, NASD evaluators devote their full time to NASD accreditation procedures.
 Their formal reporting responsibilities are solely to NASD. - D. Joint Evaluations.
 NASD conducts a regular NASD evaluation process at the same time as a regional association, but cooperates with that agency in the appointment of a single evaluation team, the scheduling of a single visit, and the writing of a coordinated evaluation report to the institution.
 Reporting responsibilities of team members are shared between the two associations.